majestic53old/libnimble/readme.md

 LIBNIMBLE
 =========

-NImble is a C-like procedural programming language
+Nimble is a simple shell environment, written in C++.

 Table of Contents
 =================